denodrivers/postgres/docs/README.md

 await client.queryArray`SELECT 1`;
 ```

-If automatic reconnection is not desired, the developer can simply set the
+If automatic reconnection is not desired, the developer can set the
 number of attempts to zero and manage connection and reconnection manually

 ```ts